API Reference

 Rate Limits

-Hive enforces two limits per account: a per-minute request rate (so a single misbehaving agent does not starve other clients) and a monthly credit budget (so each plan tier is bounded by usage).
-One credit equals one tool call, regardless of upstream provider or payload size.
+Hive enforces two limits: a per-minute request rate, applied per API key (so a single misbehaving agent or key does not starve other clients), and a monthly credit budget, tracked on your account wallet and shared across every key (so each plan tier is bounded by usage).
+In the normal execution path, one tool call costs one credit regardless of upstream provider or payload size.

 Plan limits